Battle of Heavenfield: Site today

 The road east of Chollerford that runs alongside the Roman Wall (B6318) has a wooden cross standing alongside it to mark the site of the Battle of Heavenfield.
 On the hill to the north of the cross stands St Oswald's Church, Heavenfield, marking the spot where Oswald was believed to have raised his battle standard.
 The site is around 2.8 mi east of the River North Tyne.

 Another possibility is near Devil's Water, as per Max Adams; Bede names the site as Denisesburn, now known to be close to Devil's Water, per a 1233 charter to Thomas of Whittington discovered in 1864 (Tom Corfe, 1997).
 Adams posits that the battle began on the east bank of Devil's Water, moving to the ford at Peth Foot.

 The GPC dictionary of the Welsh language shows the word cant meaning a circular enclosure and the word ysgawl meaning warrior or hero.

 St Oswald's featured in an episode of Vera (series 10, episode entitled Dirty).

+In fiction

+The Battle of Heavenfield is a major event in the plot of Menewood by Nicola Griffith, a 2023 historical fiction novel about the life of Saint Hilda of Whitby.
+Griffith created Hild's fictional role in the battle, in part, to explain Oswald's unlikely victory.